Ankit212Sirmaur/Airline-Booking/README.md

     ```
         PORT=3000
     ```
- - go inside the `src` folder and execute the following command:
+ - go inside the `src` folder and execute the all the [sequelize-cli] following command:
     ```
       npx sequelize init
     ```